A weighted FDR procedure under discrete and heterogeneous null distributions: A weighted FDR procedure for discrete paradigm

 \subsection{Rationale for the weighted FDR procedure}

-Let there be $m$ null hypotheses to test.
-Then the proportion $\pi_0$ of true null hypotheses is the ratio of the number $m_0$ of true null hypotheses to $m$.
 The rationale behind grouping hypotheses and weighting p-values are two fold and explained as follows.
-The heterogeneity of p-value distributions when conducting the binomial test or FET is due to conditioning on different observed total counts or marginal counts.
+The heterogeneity of p-value distributions when conducting the BT or FET is due to conditioning on different observed total counts or marginal counts.
 However, for two discrete p-value distributions obtained from either test to be close to each other under the null hypotheses, it is necessary that the observed total or marginal counts be close to each other.
 In other words, similar p-value distributions represent statistical evidence of similar strength against the null hypotheses.
-Therefore, partitioning hypotheses into groups according to the similarity between their associated p-value distributions helps gather statistical evidence of similar strength, accounts for the heterogeneity of the p-value distributions, and may lead to more powerful rejection rules.
+Therefore, partitioning hypotheses into groups according to the similarity between their associated p-value distributions helps gather statistical evidence of similar strength, accounts for the heterogeneity of the p-value distributions, and may lead to more powerful decision rules.

-On the other hand, by the definitions of binomial test and FET, see, e.g., \cite{Lehmann:2005} or \autoref{secSpecialcases} of the supplementary material, a conditional test induces a ``conditional proportion" for each null hypothesis.
-For example, given $m$ pairs of independent Poisson distributions such that $m_0$ pairs have equal means, and let the $i$th null hypothesis be that the $i$th pair of Poisson distributions have equal means.
-Then $\pi_0 = m_0/m$.
-When binomial test is used to test the $i$th null hypothesis based on the total of the observed counts of the $i$th pair of Poisson distributions, a conditional proportion $\tilde{\pi}_{0i}$, dependent on the total count, is induced for the $i$th null hypothesis.
+On the other hand, by the definitions of BT and FET, a conditional test induces a ``conditional proportion" for each null hypothesis.
+For example, given $m$ pairs of independent Poisson distributions such that $m_{0}$ pairs have equal means, and let the $i$th null hypothesis be that the $i$th pair of Poisson distributions have equal means.
+Then $\pi_{0} = m_{0}/m$.
+When BT is used to test the $i$th null hypothesis based on the total of the observed counts of the $i$th pair of Poisson random variables, a conditional proportion $\tilde{\pi}_{0i}$, dependent on the total count, is induced for the $i$th null hypothesis.
 The same reasoning applies when FET is conducted.
-In other words, upon conditioning, $\pi_0$ induces random realizations such that the $i$th null hypothesis has its own conditional proportion $\tilde{\pi}_{0i}$ of being true.
+In other words, due to conditional testing, $\pi_{0}$ induces random realizations such that the $i$th null hypothesis has its own conditional proportion $\tilde{\pi }_{0i}$ of being true.
+Thus, multiple testing based on p-values of conditional tests, even though being cast in the frequentist paradigm, has a strong Bayesian interpretation, in that each null hypothesis has its own probability of being true and the p-value distributions are heterogeneous.